 Trek has transferred the IsoSpeed decoupler technology over to the Madone.
 You don’t get as much movement at the saddle as you do with a Domane but the difference from a standard road bike is appreciable.

 We said, “If you're familiar with riding a full suspension mountain bike, it's nothing at all like that.
 Not in the same county.
 But the IsoSpeed system does smooth over the lumps and bumps to an appreciable degree.
 The effect is subtle, but it is noticeable.”

-The problem is, the cheapest Trek Madone bike, the Madone SL 6, is priced at £3,600.
-Look away if you're of a squeamish nature: the top model Madone SLR 9 Disc eTap P1 will set you back £10,550.
+The problem is, the cheapest Trek Madone bike, the Madone SL 6, is priced at £3,900 (there are a few 2019 Madone SL6s around for less, but they have rim brakes).
+Look away if you're of a squeamish nature: the top model Madone SLR 9 Disc eTap will set you back £11,050.

 Lapierre incorporates an elastomer into the top tube of its Pulsium endurance bike that’s designed to improve comfort.